 - University departments will have the opportunity to claim any item on the auction floor prior to the opening of the auction.
 However, the equipment or furniture can not be returned to University storage. - Prices posted at auction are firm and non-negotiable.

-- The Fixed Asset/Purchasing Manager reserves the right to reject any offers that do not meet the tagged, printed, or minimum bid-price of respective items.
+- The Business Office reserves the right to reject any offers that do not meet the tagged, printed, or minimum bid-price of respective items.
 Pricing methods are not open for discussion.